sd2020spring/sd2020spring.github.io/_assignments/assignment-16.md

 * Prepare your MP4 for an in-class demo session next time
 * Register your team and idea on the final project ideation spreadsheet (link on Canvas)
 * Accept the GitHub classroom Final Project assignment and add all team members to your repository
-* Complete your final project proposal to discuss in class next time
+* Complete your final project proposal.
+Bring a printed copy to discuss in class next time.